Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Results for various physical configurations

 \section{Results for various physical configurations}

 In the previous section, we considered various geometrical configurations of both SL and the binary system.
-For that, we kept the surface temperature, the velocity of the relativistic flow, and the polarization calculations as simple as possible.
-However, the homogeneous effective surface temperature across the whole accretion flow is not realistic, and neither is the weak dependency of the velocity on $\theta$ presented in Sect.~\ref{sec:theory}.
-Chandrasekhar's limit on the polarization coming from an infinitely thick slab can also be replaced with exact Thomson scattering calculations.
-Here, we search for alternative models and test the polarimetric properties of these SLs.
+To do this, we kept the surface temperature, the velocity of the relativistic flow, and the polarization calculations as simple as possible.
+However, a homogeneous effective surface temperature across the whole accretion flow is not realistic, and neither is the weak dependence of the velocity on $\theta$ presented in Sect.~\ref{sec:theory}.
+Chandrasekhar's limit on the polarization from an infinitely thick slab can also be replaced with exact Thomson scattering calculations.
+We searched for alternative models and tested the polarimetric properties of these SLs.